"All my women who independent, throw your hands up at me."

 Especially as women in a society which continually tells us we need a partner, more specifically a man to take care of us.

-But ladies, we are officially cancelling that now.
+But ladies, we already know that isn't true.

 Learn to say no.

 Just plain and simple no.

 Such a small word that terrifies most of us.

 But the power of saying no can change your entire life.

 It does not make you rude or selfish or inflexible.